Indication

 Background

-In 1993, the listing was amended to accommodate other formulations.
-In 2005, a proposal to remove sodium fluoride was considered by the Expert Committee.
-In consideration of this proposal, the Committee noted that the efficacy of topical fluoride preparations in preventing dental caries was firmly established.
-The Committee also noted that the selection of a suitable fluoride preparation should take into account local circumstances, including the fluoride content of drinking-water.
-Fluoride tablets are no longer recommended because of the risk of fluorosis when they are used in excess.
-The Committee therefore recommended that sodium fluoride be retained on the Model List, but that the description be changed to “in any appropriate topical formulation” (2).
-In 2007, sodium fluoride was included in the first edition of the EMLc (3).
+Sodium fluoride tablets were initially added to EML in 1979 as a preventive measure against dental caries in areas without fluoridated water supplies.
+In 1993, the listing was modified to include other formulations.
+In 2005, there was a proposal to remove sodium fluoride tablets due to the established efficacy of topical fluoride in preventing dental caries.
+The 2005 Expert Committee considered local circumstances, including the fluoride content of drinking water, and acknowledged the risk of fluorosis with excessive tablet use.
+Consequently, sodium fluoride was retained on the EML but with a revised description to specify “in any appropriate topical formulation”.
+In 2007, sodium fluoride was also included in the first edition of the EMLc.

 Public health relevance